Executive Summary

 Next Steps

 Download the template, customize it for your organization, and begin the approval process.
-Remember: a policy is just the beginning.
-Implementation, training, and consistent enforcement make it meaningful.
+The template is the starting point, not the finish line.
+Implementation, training, and consistent enforcement are what transform a document into a functioning governance capability.

 Book an AI Readiness Audit with Pertama Partners for help customizing governance frameworks to your specific needs.